RimoAccelerator/KST48/paper/paper.md

 # Examples

-Figure 1.
-The located MECP under the normal and stable mode

 ![The located MECP under the normal and stable mode](Figure1.png)

-Figure 2.
-The convergence of KST48 and Harvey’s program for example molecules

 ![The convergence of KST48 and Harvey’s program for example molecules](Figure2.png)

-Figure 3.
-The 1-D scanning energy curve for the MECP of CH2

 ![The 1-D scanning energy curve for the MECP of CH2](Figure3.png)